M61ss/Git/CLI_GIT.md

 \
 It is a good practice commit when is meaningful to do that.
 For example, if you are working on a website, it is logical to commit after building the intestation, then another commit can be about the body, another about webpage animations, etc.

-If we would to define a rule, we could say that is useful to commit when we reached a state of the project that we want to record.
+If you would to define a rule, you could say that is useful to commit when you reached a state of the project that you want to record.
 \
 Working this way it is useful to have the possibility to go back to a previous software version for many reasons.
-For example, we reached an impasse and have been apported too much changes to use simply CTRL+Z (command+z), so we want to return to a stable version of the software.
+For example, you reached an impasse and have been apported too much changes to use simply CTRL+Z (command+z), so you want to return to a stable version of the software.

 **Why should I keep some file unstaged while I am committing?**